gram-blogposts/staging/_posts/2024-06-10-graphormer.md

-\[CLS\] tokens are often employed as "summary" tokens for text and provide a global context to the model; With graphs and text being different modalities, the \[VNode\] also helps in <b>relaying</b> global information to distant or non-connected clusters in a graph, this is significantly important to the model's expressivity, as this information might otherwise never propagate.
-(This is the intuition behind the upcoming proofs, and has been verified empirically).
-Infact the \[VNode\] becomes a learnable and dataset-specfic READOUT function!
+\[CLS\] tokens are often employed as "summary" tokens for text and provide a global context to the model.
+With graphs and text being different modalities, the \[VNode\] also helps in <b>relaying</b> global information to distant or non-connected clusters in a graph.
+This is significantly important to the model's expressivity, as this information might otherwise never propagate.
+(This is the intuition behind the upcoming proofs and has been verified empirically).
+In fact, the \[VNode\] becomes a learnable and dataset-specific READOUT function!

 <!-- As we pointed out, \[CLS\] tokens are used for varied downstream tasks, in a similar way, \[VNode\] can be (and is) used as the final representation of the Graph, i.e., this becomes a learnable and dataset-specfic READOUT function! -->